ufs-community/land-DA_workflow/docs/source/DASystem.rst

 IMS Snow and Ice Coverage
 ----------------------------

 The Land DA System utilizes snow and ice coverage observations derived from the U.S. National Ice Center (USNIC) Interactive Multisensor Snow and Ice Mapping System (`IMS <https://usicecenter.gov/Products/ImsHome>`__).
-The IMS includes data retrieved by several different platforms using several different sensors (see `here <https://nsidc.org/data/g02156/versions/1#anchor-1>`__ for specifics).
+The IMS includes data retrieved by several different platforms using several different sensors (see `here <https://nsidc.org/data/g02156/versions/1>`__ for specifics).

 The USNIC IMS provides daily analyses of Northern Hemisphere snow and ice coverage at 1-km and 4-km resolutions in ASCII, GRIB, and GeoTIFF format.
 The geographic domain covered by the data is 0-90ºN and 180ºE to -180ºW.
-According to the :cite:t:`NSIDC2008`, "Data are in a polar stereographic projection centered at 90° N with the vertical longitude from the Pole at 80° W and the standard parallel at 60° N." For ingestion into the Land DA System, the 4-km analyses (6144 x 6144 grid cells) in ASCII format are first converted to :term:`netCDF` format (``.nc``) and then processed by JCSDA's JEDI IODA component.
+According to the :cite:t:`NSIDC2008`, "Data are in a polar stereographic projection centered at 90° N with the vertical longitude from the Pole at 80° W and the standard parallel at 60° N." For ingestion into the Land DA System, the 4-km analyses (6144 x 6144 grid cells) in ASCII format are first converted to :term:`netCDF` format (``.nc``) and then processed by JEDI's IODA component.
 (Specifically, the Land DA example forecast uses ``ims2016002_4km_v1.3.nc``, which was converted from ``NIC.IMS_v3_201600200_4km.asc``).
 The IMS snow and ice cover netCDF files contain the following primary fields (:cite:t:`NSIDC2008`, p.
 9):

    * ``IMS_Surface_Values``: The surface types in the IMS product: open water, land, sea/lake ice, and snow cover.